robotic-vision-lab/Next-Best-View-Via-Topological-Features/README.md

 <img src='./Misc/nbv_overview.png'>
 </p>

-This repository holds software, data, and CAD files for our 2021 ICRA paper titled "[Learning the Next Best View for 3D Point Clouds via Topological Features](https://arxiv.org/abs/2103.02789)."
+This repository contains software, data, and CAD files for our 2021 ICRA paper titled "[Learning the Next Best View for 3D Point Clouds via Topological Features](https://arxiv.org/pdf/2103.02789.pdf)."
 Specifically, we introduce a reinforcement learning approach utilizing a novel topology-based information gain metric for directing the NBV of a noisy 3D sensor.
 The metric combines the disjoint sections of an observed surface to focus on high-detail features such